 Injuries caused by motor vehicle crashes are the most frequent cause of death among younger and middle-aged travelers.
 Another common cause of death while traveling is drowning.
 Common-sense measures can be taken to prevent many such injuries.
 For example, people uncomfortable with unfamiliar traffic patterns (such as driving on the left side of the road in England versus the right side in the United States) can take public transportation or hire drivers familiar with local roads and traffic laws.
 Travelers should avoid overcrowded taxis, ferries, or other transports and avoid nighttime driving and swimming in poorly lit areas.
-People should wear seat belts even as passengers and should use a helmet when cycling.
+People should wear seat belts even as passengers and should use a helmet when bicycling.
 Travelers should avoid motorcycles and mopeds and avoid riding on bus roofs or in open truck beds.
 Also, alcohol should never be consumed before driving or swimming, even where laws do not formally prohibit such actions or where laws that do exist are not enforced.
 People should also avoid beaches with turbulent waves, particularly when lifeguards are not present.

 Many cities are unsafe after dark, and some are unsafe even during the day.
 A traveler should avoid walking alone on poorly lit or deserted streets in such cities, especially in countries where the traveler is obviously a stranger.

 Fair-skinned travelers are more vulnerable to sunburn at tropical latitudes and at high altitude.
 Use of high-SPF (sun protection factor of 30 or higher) sunscreen is advisable.
 When both sunscreen and insect repellent are used, sunscreen should be applied first, then, after at least fifteen minutes, insect repellent.

 Traveler’s diarrhea (turista) is the most common health problem among international travelers.

 The risk of traveler’s diarrhea may be reduced by the following measures: